Chapter 1: SCHOOL’S OUT

 “And of course she would get the part as the stripper,” Candice added, giving her points on the bitchiness scale.
 “She’d make a great one.”
 She gave me a hug and I stiffly wrapped my arms around her.
 I saw Fuzzy roll his eyes.
 She had a talent when it came to veiled insults.

 When I pulled away, all smiles, Connor swooped in and kissed me.
-“Feel like celebrating?” he winked, putting his hand in my back pocket and pulling my closer to him.
-When we first started sleeping together I had done the stupid thing of telling Candice.
-She had called me promiscuous and ranted about how she was disgusted with the fact that we had only been fifteen and we were ‘totally not ready’.
+“Feel like celebrating?”
+He winked, putting his hand in my back pocket and pulling me closer to him.
+When we first started sleeping together, the year before, I had done the stupid thing of telling Candice.
+She had called me promiscuous and ranted about how she was disgusted that we had only been fifteen and were ‘totally not ready’.
 It is not like it was a big deal.
-We had had sex, so what?
-It was not a life changing experience.
-There was nothing on TV so… we did it.
+We’d had sex; so what?
+It was not a life-changing experience.
+There was nothing on TV so … we did it.
 It had not been any good either.
-It was clumsy and a little painful, not to mention that, at fifteen, neither of us knew what we were doing.
-I was hoping to have a girl friend to talk about that with but I guess that was too much to ask from her.
-She needed to have a stick removed from her ass.
+It was clumsy and a little painful―not to mention that, at fifteen, neither of us knew what we were doing.
+I was hoping to have a girlfriend to talk about that with, but I guess that was too much to ask from her.
+She needed to have the stick removed from her ass.

-“Sure, I’d love to,” I agreed, more to annoy Candice that to actually have sex.
+“Sure, I’d love to,” I agreed, more to annoy Candice than to actually have sex.
 I turned to Candice and Fuzzy.
-“Have a great spring break, you guys,” I grinned, as Connor put his fingers in the loop holes of my jeans.
+“Have a great spring break, you guys.”
+I grinned, as Connor put his fingers in the loopholes of my jeans.
 “I have to head home.”

 “Why so soon?
 So you can get all ‘hot and bothered’?”
 Candice snapped, putting her hands on her hips.

 “Where are you two off to in such a hurry?” someone asked as we passed the front office.
-We automatically recognized Connors’ mom, Lynn’s voice.
+We automatically recognized Connor’s mom’s voice.
 Stopping in our tracks, we turned to face her.